Transforming newborn survival

 Whether you are a hospital committed to improving neonatal mortality or a government partner looking to build capacity to scale KMC, First Embrace offers a pathway to measurable, sustainable change.

-While we currently don't have any funding gaps we are open to speak to donors who can support second stage funding.
+We are keen to speak to donors who can support second stage funding.
+Please email info@firstembrace.org.uk

 Hospitals